cristianvogel/srvb-plugin-svelte/README.md

 This is a template for building audio plugins with Elementary, SvelteKit, Tailwind (via SkeletonUI).
 The native plugins have a front end running in ...
 >**..the world's most hassle-free single-header WebView class!**

 ..thanks to the brilliant audio OSS team behind [CHOC](https://github.com/Tracktion/choc) and JUCE.
+Which, combined with SvelteKit compiled JS, makes for a very fast, stateful front-end.

 Ok.
+First off.
 I won't pretend that building native plug-ins is not rocket science. _It is._

 >**Open the pod bay doors HAL.**

- This template is a fork of the [SRVB](https://github.com/elemaudio/srvb) example from Elementary Audio, which uses React and Tailwind for the front-end and state.
-The audio [DSP algorithm](https://github.com/elemaudio/srvb/blob/main/dsp/srvb.js) is an Elementary implementation of the excellent sounding [SignalSmith Hadamard Matrix reverberator](https://github.com/Signalsmith-Audio/reverb-example-code) (which definitely deserves to be the new FreeVerb, it's super lush).
+Let's start with what this codebase is.
+It is a template you can use to roll your own plugins with the above stack.
+It was forked from the milestone that is [SRVB](https://github.com/elemaudio/srvb) , a realworld build example shared by Elementary Audio, which uses React and Tailwind for the front-end and state.
+The audio [DSP algorithm](https://github.com/elemaudio/srvb/blob/main/dsp/srvb.js) involved by default is an Elementary implementation of the excellent sounding [SignalSmith Hadamard Matrix reverberator](https://github.com/Signalsmith-Audio/reverb-example-code) (which definitely deserves to be the new FreeVerb, it's super lush).
 I went about replacing React with SvelteKit and Tailwind with Skeleton UI which is a nice Svelte-y Tailwind based UI library, with loads of webdesign features.
 Probably a lot more than you would ever need in a plugin.
 I also contributed the radial dial component to this version of the plugin, taken from my own funky Svelte component pack ▷ [PrecisUI](https://github.com/cristianvogel/Precis-UI) .

 <img src="SRVB-PrecisUI.png" alt="image" width="400" height="auto">